sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 `Slice <../../Slice.md>`_ decomposes an Exodus Database into multiple databases for use in a parallel application which uses a file-per-rank method for the input mesh database.
+Slice does *not* handle the transient results data that might be on the mesh.
 Experimental.

 Struc_To_Unstruc
 ----------------